venu-prasath/ReevaDashboard/reeva-frontend/README.md

 - **Supabase Storage**: For photo uploads.
 - **Tailwind CSS**: For styling and responsive design.

+## Notes on Improvements

+1. Code splitting and code organization can be improved with time.
+2. Migrating the JWT based authentication.
+3. Role based access control support for enhanced features
+4. Support for Pagination, Search and Filter

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.